dtruong46me/sorting-visualization/README.md

         - https://www.youtube.com/watch?v=PgBzjlCcFvc
         - https://www.youtube.com/watch?v=OGzPmgsI-pQ
 * **Design:**
-    - On the main menu: title of the application, 3 types of sort algorithms for the user to choose, help, menu, and quit
+    - On the main menu: title of the application, 3 types of Sort Algorithms for the user to choose, help, menu, and quit
         - User must select a sort type in order to start the demonstration
         - The help menu shows the basic usage and aim of the program
         - Quit exits the program.
 Remember to ask for confirmation